 Every human and mammal has what is known to be an Endocannabinoid System (ECS).

-Just like we all have our own immune system and digestive system, we all have our unique own endocannabinoid system that affects our physical bodies.
+Like we all have our own immune system and digestive system, we all have our unique ECS that affects our physical bodies.

 The existence of the ECS is broadly thought to help with maintaining homeostasis in the body.